kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   lifecycle) passing in CI
 - Automatic TTL cleanup of completed (1h) and pending (24h) requests —
   moved to Alpha to bound etcd growth without requiring user cleanup
-- Per-pool `validationError` reporting for incomplete pools with controller-side requeue
+- Controller-side requeue for pools whose slices are not fully published, with a per-pool `validationError` computed for them
 - Full object immutability once `status` is set
 - Documentation

 #### Alpha (1.37)

-A second Alpha cycle is targeted instead of an immediate Beta graduation.
+A second Alpha cycle was taken instead of an immediate Beta graduation.
 The reasoning, strongest first:

-1. **The Alpha API does not correctly describe partitionable or consumable devices.** The 1.36 controller increments `allocatedDevices` per allocation result, which (a) overcounts on devices with `allowMultipleAllocations=true` (consumable) and (b) does not reflect shared-counter consumption on partitionable devices.
-The visible symptom is `availableDevices=0` reported on pools that actually have free capacity.
-Fixing this requires new API fields (`partitionSummary` / `counterSets`, `shareableSummary`) plus a new optional field on `ResourceSlice` (`PartitionTypeAttribute`) to drive the typed view — not just a controller patch — and adding new API surface in Beta is exactly what Alpha cycles exist to avoid.
-This is the load-bearing reason; the points below are supporting evidence.
+1. **The 1.36 API did not correctly describe partitionable or consumable devices.** The 1.36 controller incremented `allocatedDevices` per allocation result, which (a) overcounted on devices with `allowMultipleAllocations=true` (consumable) and (b) did not reflect shared-counter consumption on partitionable devices.
+The visible symptom was `availableDevices=0` reported on pools that actually had free capacity.
+Fixing this required new API fields (`partitionSummary`, `shareableSummary`) plus a new optional field on `ResourceSlice` (`PartitionTypeAttribute`) to drive the typed view — not just a controller patch — and adding new API surface in Beta is exactly what Alpha cycles exist to avoid.
-2. **No production DRA driver has been validated against yet.**
+2. **No production DRA driver had been validated against.**
-   The original Beta criteria required out-of-tree validation against at least one production DRA driver; no driver-side code change is needed (the controller reads existing ResourceSlice / allocation fields), but operational validation in a real-driver environment cannot be back-filled inside the same release that graduates to Beta.
+   The Beta criteria require out-of-tree validation against at least one production DRA driver; no driver-side code change is needed (the controller reads existing ResourceSlice / allocation fields), but operational validation in a real-driver environment cannot be back-filled inside the same release that graduates to Beta.
-3. **Several Alpha reviewer follow-ups remain open** (batched TTL deletes, deterministic metrics tests, e2e assertion tightening).
+3. **Several Alpha reviewer follow-ups were open** (batched TTL deletes, deterministic metrics tests, e2e assertion tightening).
-   Resolving them inside another Alpha cycle is lower-stakes than gating a Beta promotion on them.
-4. **Limited soak.** Alpha shipped in 1.36 (kubernetes/kubernetes#137028); only one release has elapsed. sig-node has graduated faster in the past, so this is supporting evidence rather than a hard blocker — but combined with the three points above, additional soak in 1.37 is well-motivated.
+4. **Limited soak.** Alpha shipped in 1.36 (kubernetes/kubernetes#137028); only one release had elapsed.

-Scope of the 1.37 Alpha:

-- API stays at `resource.k8s.io/v1alpha3`.
+What shipped in 1.37 (kubernetes/kubernetes#140170):

-- Feature gate `DRAResourcePoolStatus` stays Alpha, default off.
+- API stayed at `resource.k8s.io/v1alpha3`; feature gate `DRAResourcePoolStatus` stayed Alpha, default off.
-- **Add `ResourceSlice.Spec.PartitionTypeAttribute`** (new optional
+- **`ResourceSlice.Spec.PartitionTypeAttribute`** — a new optional
-  `*FullyQualifiedName` on `ResourceSliceSpec`, gated behind `DRAResourcePoolStatus`) so drivers can declare a per-pool grouping attribute for partition types.
-The slice schema change requires sign-off from KEP-4815 since the field lives on the `ResourceSlice` type owned by that KEP.
+  `*FullyQualifiedName` on `ResourceSliceSpec` (protobuf field 9), so drivers can declare a grouping attribute for partition types.
+It landed in `resource.k8s.io/v1`, `v1beta1` and `v1beta2` together, since the served ResourceSlice versions must stay in sync.
-- **Add `partitionSummary` to `PoolStatus`** (`type`, `total`, `allocatable` per partition type) for partitionable pools whose slices declare `PartitionTypeAttribute`. `allocatable` nets out shared-counter consumption directly via `min(freshDevices[type], min over c of floor(counterAvailable[c] / cost[type][c]))`, so this view replaces the raw counter dump in the common case.
-- **Add `counterSets` to `PoolStatus`** as a fallback view, used only on pools that have `sharedCounters` but no declared `PartitionTypeAttribute`.
-The two are mutually exclusive per pool.
+- **A second feature gate, `DRAPartitionableDevicesType`** (1.37, Alpha, default off; depends on `DynamicResourceAllocation`, `DRAPartitionableDevices` and `DRAResourcePoolStatus`) to gate that slice field and its request-side counterpart independently of the alpha status API.
+- **`spec.defaultPartitionTypeAttribute`** on
+  `ResourcePoolStatusRequestSpec` — a request-side grouping attribute used when no slice in the pool declares one, so a client can get an accurate `partitionSummary` from a driver that has not yet adopted the slice-side declaration.
+- **`partitionSummary` on `PoolStatus`** — a list of `PartitionTypeStatus` entries keyed by `(attribute, type)`, each reporting `total` and `allocatable`, netting out shared-counter consumption.
+- **`shareableSummary` on `PoolStatus`** — `fullyAvailableDevices`,
+  `partiallyAvailableDevices`, and per-capacity-key
-- **Add `shareableSummary` to `PoolStatus`** (`fullyAvailableDevices`, `partiallyAvailableDevices`, plus per-capacity-key `total`/`consumed`/`available` aggregates) for pools that contain at least one device with `allowMultipleAllocations=true`.
+  `total`/`consumed`/`available` aggregates for pools containing at least one `allowMultipleAllocations=true` device.
-- **Cap the per-device contribution to `allocatedDevices` at 1**, fixing the consumable overcount.
+- **Per-device cap on `allocatedDevices`**, fixing the consumable overcount.
-- **Skip AdminAccess allocations** in all device, counter, and shareable-device tallies.
+- **AdminAccess allocations skipped** in all device, counter and shareable-device tallies.
-- **Compute `unavailableDevices`** from real device taints (`NoSchedule` / `NoExecute`), replacing the Alpha 1.36 hard-coded `0`.
+- **`unavailableDevices` computed from real device taints** (`NoSchedule` / `NoExecute`, embedded and via `DeviceTaintRule`), replacing the Alpha 1.36 hard-coded `0`.
-- **Batch / pace TTL-delete sweeps** so a large cleanup does not spike apiserver QPS (Alpha reviewer follow-up).
-- **Deterministic metrics tests** using a `synctest` bubble, replacing Alpha 1.36's string-dump assertions (Alpha reviewer follow-up).
-- **Tighten e2e assertions** — replace `gstruct.IgnoreExtras` with
-  `MatchAllFields` where feasible, or move detailed field-by-field checks into unit tests (Alpha reviewer follow-up).
-- **Scale validation** at ≥100 pools with ≥1000 expired requests via an integration benchmark.
-- **Best-effort production DRA driver validation** (out-of-tree) — coordinate with at least one driver maintainer if one is available within the 1.37 window.
-Not a hard gate for the second Alpha; a hard gate for the eventual Beta promotion.
+- Controller migrated to the `resource.k8s.io/v1` `DeviceTaintRule` API.
+- Unit, integration and e2e coverage for all of the above.

+Two items in the original 1.37 plan changed during API review and are recorded here because they are visible in the shipped shape:

+- **The `counterSets` fallback view was dropped.** The plan was for pools without a declared grouping attribute to receive a raw per-`CounterSet` capacity dump.
+Review preferred not to add a second, verbose status shape for the same question; the request-side `defaultPartitionTypeAttribute` covers the "driver has not adopted the convention yet" case, and pools with no resolvable attribute simply report no partition view.
+- **`partitionSummary` entries carry the attribute they were grouped by.** The plan assumed one grouping attribute per pool.
+The shipped list is keyed by `(attribute, type)` and unique on that pair, so a pool whose slices declare different attributes reports each group independently rather than being rejected.

+Two items from the Alpha reviewer follow-ups were **not** completed in 1.37 and carry into Beta: batched / paced TTL-delete sweeps, and scale validation at ≥100 pools with ≥1000 expired requests.
+The metrics-test follow-up was addressed — the tests now compare gathered output with the timing-dependent histogram fields stripped — though they still exercise the metric objects rather than the controller's emission paths.

 #### Beta